Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-sampler.rst

     2: 0.2431640625, 3: 0.25}], metadata=[{'shots': 1024}])
     quasi_dists:  [{0: 0.2490234375, 1: 0.2578125, 2: 0.2431640625, 3: 0.25}]

-You can still access the Aer Simulator through its dedicated ``Sampler``.
+You can still access the Aer simulator through its dedicated ``Sampler``.
 This can be handy for performing simulations with noise models.
 In this example, the simulation method has been updated to match the result from 3.a.

 .. code-block:: python

-    from qiskit_aer.primitives import Sampler as AerSampler # import change!!!
+    from qiskit_aer.primitives import Sampler as AerSampler # import change!

     sampler = AerSampler(run_options= {"method": "statevector"})